 Size: 1.21 x 0.72 x 0.76 inches (earbud), 1.83 x 0.84 x 2.14 inches (charging case)

 Weight: 0.15 ounces (earbud), 1.34 ounces (charging case)

-The AirPods 3 hit the market in 2021 in the midst of the COVID-19 pandemic with a considerable number of predicted upgrades that included an all-new contoured design, Adaptive EQ, force touch sensors, and spatial audio support.
+The Apple AirPods 3 hit the market in 2021 with a considerable number of predicted upgrades that included an all-new contoured design, Adaptive EQ, force touch sensors, and spatial audio support.
 Disappointingly, though, the rumored active noise cancellation didn't make the cut.

-The AirPods 3 also received a few enhancements not found on the AirPods 2 or AirPods Pro, such as skin-detect sensors and (finally) longer battery life for both the earbuds and charging case, although we do expect to see these sorts of enhancements on the next-gen AirPods Pro 2.
+The AirPods 3 also received a few enhancements not found on the AirPods 2 or the original AirPods Pro, such as skin-detect sensors and (finally) longer battery life for both the earbuds and charging case, although these enhancements have since been incorporated into the next-gen AirPods Pro 2.

 Apple AirPods 3 review: Price and availability

-These buds are less expensive than the AirPods Pro ($249), but cost more than the AirPods 2, which recently dropped to $129 (opens in new tab).
+These buds are less expensive than the AirPods Pro original and the recently launched next-gen Pro 2 model (both have a $249 MSRP), but cost more than the AirPods 2, which recently dropped to $129.
 Regarding other competitors, the AirPods 3 remains pricier than popular mid-tier options like the Beats Studio Buds ($149) and Samsung Galaxy Buds 2 ($149), two models that come with ANC for a lower MSRP.